 But food allergy is not the only type of allergy that affects people.
 Asthma, for example, is a common type of allergy that is often severe and causes problems in the airway and breathing.

-Asthma attacks can be triggered by numerous factors like animal hair, mold, dust, pollen, cigarette smoke, temperature and weather changes, air pollution and physical fatigue.
+Asthma attacks can be triggered by numerous factors like dust mites, animal hair, mold, dust, pollen, cigarette smoke, temperature and weather changes, air pollution and physical fatigue.
 Researchers used to think that environmental factors solely caused asthma attacks, but they are now considering the role genetics may play in this condition.

 A study that took place in Arizona tested 344 families to determine if there is a link between genetics and asthma.
 The results of the study confirmed the researchers’ hypothesis that asthma can be passed from generation to generation.